xxxserxxx/stmps/README.md

 - `d`: Delete playlist
 - `a`: Add playlist or song to queue

-## Credits

-This is a fork of [STMP](https://github.com/wildeyedskies/stmp).
-See [AUTHORS](./AUTHORS) for more information.
-The codebase has diverged significantly from the original.

 ## Advanced Configuration and Features

 ### MPRIS2 Integration